-A municipal bond rating application has been made to Moody's Investors Services, Inc. ("Moody's").
-Currently the Issuer has an underlying rating of "Aa3" on its general obligation debt from Moody's.
-An explanation of the significance of such rating may be obtained from the rating agency.
+Moody's Investors Service, Inc. ("Moody's") has assigned a rating of "Aa2" to the Certificates.
 A rating by a rating agency reflects only the view of such company at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
 There is no assurance that such a rating will continue for any given period of time, or that it will not be revised downward or withdrawn entirely by the rating agency if, in the judgment of such rating agency, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Certificates.